Unpublished stories from the Warsaw Ghetto As part of the commemoration of the 75th anniversary of the Warsaw Ghetto Uprising

-On the occasion of the publication of Fifteen voyages from Warsaw to London by Jasia Reichardt, translated from English by Aude de Saint-Loup, ed. of the journal Conference, 2018, with the support of the Foundation for the Memory of the Shoah, Les 948 jours du ghetto de Varsovie by Bruno Halioua, ed.
-Liana Levi, 2018, and Escaping the Warsaw Ghetto.
-Living under the dual identity of Zofia S. Kubar (née Rubinsztejn), translated from English by Nathan Weinstock, ed.
+On the occasion of the publication of Jasia Reichardt’s Quinze voyages de Varsovie à Londres, translated from English by Aude de Saint-Loup, éd. of the journal Conference, 2018, with the support of the Foundation for the Memory of the Shoah, Les 948 jours du ghetto de Varsovie by Bruno Halioua, ed.
+Liana Levi, 2018, and Escape from the Warsaw Ghetto.
+Living under the double identity of Zofia S. Kubar (née Rubinsztejn), translated from English by Nathan Weinstock, ed.
 Le Bord de l'eau, 2018.

-Jasia Reichardt is 6 years old when the war breaks out.
-She is quickly separated from her loved ones who remain in the Warsaw ghetto.
-50 years later, she reads the letters of her mother and grandmother addressed to her aunt, Franciszka Themerson, who followed the Polish government in exile.
+Jasia Reichardt at 6 years old when the war broke out.
+She was quickly separated from her family who had remained in the Warsaw ghetto.
+50 years later, she reads the letters of her mother and grandmother to her aunt, Franciszka Themerson, who followed the Polish government in exile.

 © Liana Levi